 "The Human Research Protection Program Plan" provides more information and the "Investigator Manual" provides even more detailed information.
 They can be accessed on our website.
 If you still have a question, please contact us at (215) 707-3390 or firstname.lastname@example.org.

 How do I know whether to submit a study to the Temple IRB or WIRB?

-If the protocol is a phase III or IV clinical research study sponsored by a pharmaceutical company, use the WIRB forms.
+If the protocol is an industry sponsored, non-oncology study, use the WIRB forms.
 However, all WIRB studies are submitted to the Temple IRB.
 See the WIRB Information Sheet for more details.